How I Became a Microdose Coach

 It occurred to me that pervasive kindness and empathy could heal not only individuals but possibly even humanity.

 I immersed myself in learning about therapeutic psychedelics as I walked myself through the process of healing.
 I searched for resources and sought advice from experts.
 There was a great deal of information but much of it was scattered.
 The plethora of Reddit inquiries reinforced my awareness of the need for clear guidance.
 People who were asking for advice received a myriad of responses, often contradictory.
 What I needed was a coach.

 The etymology of the word coach comes from the actual drivers of coach carriages whose job it was to get you from where you were to where you wanted to be.
 In the modern sense of the word, a coach is someone who will clearly know your destination and help get you there.
 There are coaches who can help you navigate divorce, forge a new career, become a better boss, lose weight, and any number of things.
 A coach can help someone be successful at whatever they want to do.
 What I wanted to do was use psychedelics to help create my best life.

 I couldn’t find a coach in my area with this specific niche, so I became one.

-Through my research, I found The Third Wave and got to know the founder, Paul Austin.
-I did twelve weeks of extensive coaching, which focused on microdosing and my own healing journey.
+Through my research, I found Third Wave and got to know the founder, Paul Austin.
+I did 12 weeks of extensive coaching, which focused on microdosing and my own healing journey.
 Through this program, I learned more about psychedelic theory.
 I became clear about what I did and didn’t want, and learned the best ways to recognize and use expanded states of consciousness.